PhilMele/M3Project/README.md

 ## 2. Design <a name="ui"></a>

 The design is simple and avoids using images.

+It is made to work on screen width from 340px to 4K, but the content width is capped to 840pxs.

 ### 2.1 Colours <a name="colours"></a>
 As this is a coprorate product, colours used are simple, but also add some sense excitment through bright yellow and orange.